societyinforisk/blog/content/pages/siracon.md

 We are pleased to announce that SIRACon 2016 will be hosted by [Bank of America](https://www.bankofamerica.com/), in beautiful [Charlotte, North Carolina](http://business.wfu.edu/charlotte/), on October 12-13, 2016 (Wed-Thurs).

+## Why should <span class="caps">YOU</span> go to&nbsp;SIRAcon?
+Information Risk Management is what we do.
+It's what we think about, talk about, dream about, and love to hear new ideas about.
+If you';re obsessed with finding a better way to measure and manage information risk, SIRAcon is the place to be.
+You'll find yourself among a community of supportive peers who are eager to help you further develop your ideas.

 ## Speakers
 This year's speakers continue the theme of SIRAcon, including:
 - Lisa Young, "Measuring What Matters with GQIM"